-monthly instalment (also known as instalment) the monthly repayment instalment under a fixed payment option.
+monthly instalment the monthly repayment instalment under a Fixed Payment Option.

-NAB/our/us/we means National Australia Bank Limited (ABN 12 004 044 937, AFSL and Australian Credit Licence 230686) unless the context otherwise requires it.

-network the organisations, institutions and schemes through which transactions may be performed on your account.
+NAB/our/us/we means National Australia Bank Limited (ABN 12 004 044 937, AFSL and Australian Credit Licence 230686) unless the context otherwise requires. network the organisations, institutions and schemes through which transactions may be performed on your account.